arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 ![proximity_meter_circuit.png](assets/classroom_project_circuit_diagram_proximity_meter.png)

 ### 2. Connect the components
-Once you have created the components, its good to connect the components to ensure all the connections are right.
-Sometimes its also good to support your document with photos of your connections.
-Heres a picture of the circuit.
-This gives your students a good visual sense of how the circuit looks like in real life.
+Once you have created the components, it's good to connect the components to ensure all connections are correct.
+Sometimes it's also good to support your document with photos of your connections.
+Here's a picture of the circuit.
+This gives your students a good visual sense of how the circuit looks in real life.

 ![proximity_meter_real_components.png](assets/classroom_project_photo_proximity_meter.png)